Call for appointment:410-328-4323 410-328-4323

 Ischemic Stroke Diagnosis

-With any stroke, time lost is brain lost.
 Diagnosing the type and location of the stroke as soon as possible is critical to ensure the best treatment and outcome.
-Stroke specialists at University of Maryland Neurology use advanced imaging such as CT (computed tomography) scan or MRI (magnetic resonance imaging) to diagnose ischemic stroke.
+Stroke specialists at University of Maryland Comprehensive Stroke Center use advanced imaging such as CT (computed tomography) scan or MRI (magnetic resonance imaging) to diagnose stroke.

 Ischemic Stroke Treatment

 The University of Maryland's stroke specialists treat ischemic stroke with medication and minimally invasive procedures.

 Depending on their condition, patients may receive the clot-busting medication Alteplase.
 For the best outcome, patients must receive Alteplase within 4.5 hours of the stroke occurrence.